Exam 3 Study Guide

 To the user, an instance of Bigtable appears as a large spreadsheet: a table that is indexed by a row key, column name, and timestamp.
 Each cell can store multiple timestamped versions of data.
 If an application does not specify a timestamp, it will get the latest version.
 Alternatively, it can specify a timestamp and get the latest version that is no newer than that timestamp.
 All operations on rows are atomic but only on one row at a time.
 That is, a client cannot grab a lock for a set of rows in order to make changes.

 Columns in the table are organized into column families.
 A column family is a related group of columns (e.g., “outgoing links” could be a column family).
 Each column family has a unique name and contains within it a list of named columns.
 A Bigtable instance will typically have a small number of column families (perhaps a few hundred at most) but each column family may have a huge number (perhaps millions) of columns within it.
 Bigtable tables are generally sparse.
 If a cell (a column in a row) is empty, it will not use up any space.
-Column families are configured as part of the table and are common to all rows.
-Columns within a column family may be specific to a row and can be added dynamically.
+Column families are configured when the table is created and are common to all rows of the table.
+Columns within a column family may be specific to a row and can be added dynamically to any row.
 An example of columns within a column family is a list of all the websites you visited (i.e., many thousands of columns, with a new one added when you visit a new website).
-The list of columns used between one row and another may be wildly different (which is what makes tables typically sparse).
+The set of columns used between one row and another may be wildly different (which is what makes tables typically sparse).
 Each cell may contain multiple versions of data.
 Timestamped versioning is configured on a per-column-family basis.

 A Bigtable table starts off as a single table.
 As rows are added, the table is always kept sorted by row key.
 As the table grows, it may split along row boundaries into sub-tables, called tablets.
 Tablet servers are responsible for serving data for tablets.
 If a tablet gets too many queries, Bigtable can balance the workload by splitting the tablet and moving one of the new tablets to a different server.